Akurateco

 Increased approval rate

 The approval rate rises when the transaction is sent for processing to the payment provider or bank that is most likely to approve it.
 This is because it considers each payment connector’s limitations in processing certain payment types, such as from users whose countries are blocked or from high-risk industries, and does not send transactions for processing to such providers in the first place.
+This approval rate increase is also achieved through machine-driven logic and AI-enhanced analytics.

 Enhanced transaction flow management